Tenjin Matsuri Dedicatory Fireworks 2026 Finished Flagship event

 - osakatemmangu.or.jp

-The dedicatory fireworks of Tenjin Matsuri — one of Japan's three greatest festivals — close its river procession night on July 25: some 3,000–5,000 shells over the Okawa River while a hundred torch-lit boats carry the shrine's deity and drummers along the water below.
-The combination of bonfire-lit boats, portable shrines and fireworks is called the 'festival of fire and water', and no other hanabi night in Japan looks like it.
+Tenjin Matsuri — one of Japan's three greatest festivals — runs across two days, July 24-25, and closes with the country's most spectacular river procession: some 3,000–5,000 dedicatory fireworks over the Okawa River on the 25th, while a hundred torch-lit boats carry the shrine's deity and drummers along the water below.
+The combination of bonfire-lit boats, portable shrines and fireworks is called the 'festival of fire and water,' and no other hanabi night in Japan looks like it.

 Background